dalerog/Klory/README.md

 - sound

 I really wanted the per key LEDs and partially decided on a wired solution to get the LEDs.
 However, after the initial excitment of having LEDs on the
-Planck, I decided that it didn't have a lot of value and I could't even see them at work.
+Planck, I decided that it didn't have a lot of value.
+I could't even see the leds in the lighting at work.
 I also wasn't sure which LEDs to order.

+I decided to built a wired Polydactyl using the Adafruit KB2040.

+### Why wired?

+As a first build, I thought that a wired solution would be easier to debug and would have less failure modes.
+It would also work with QMK which I was used to using with the Planck.
+In addition, there were more options for MCUs and they would be cheaper.

+### KB2040

+I decided to use the KB2040 from Adafruit.
+I picked it because it was cheap and and seemed very versatile.
+It worked with CircuitPython, C++, and Rust.
+It also had extra connectors, debug pins, LEDs, and reboot/reset buttons.
+It would be a great MCU for other projects if the keyboard didn't work out.

+## Parts

+The following is where I ordered my parts: